-Aronofsky has followed a career path that has gone from the indie arthouse to arrive at reasonable mainstream success with Noah.
+Darren Aronofsky has followed a career path that has gone from the indie arthouse to arrive at reasonable mainstream success with Noah.
 Noah could be said to be a big studio film it comes headlined by some major names (Russell Crowe, Anthony Hopkins) and has been given the budget that is usually afforded to a mainstream blockbuster yet is made with an indie sensibility.
-This is reflected in the studios uncertain handling of the film.
-Even though they gambled some $140 million on the film, the studio has been very timid and uncertain when it came to the promotion and release.
+This was reflected in the studios uncertain handling of the film.
+Even though they gambled some $140 million on the film, the studio was very timid and uncertain when it came to the promotion and release.

 In this regard, you have to celebrate what Darren Aronofsky is doing.
 He has determined not to make a Biblical spectacular a la The Ten Commandments (1956), King of Kings (1961) or the more recent Son of God (2014) Christian sceptics had a field day with his comment about Noah being the least Biblical Biblical film ever made.
 The film that the church groups seem to be wanting Aronofsky to make is one that upholds their faith contains a humbled reverence for The Almighty and a clean, morally uplifting message.
 Aronofsky is interested in none of that.
 In the film, Noah is not righteous man but someone morally troubled and even prepared to go so far as to murder his own grandchildren at one point (not that that is too different from any Old Testament prophet).
 What seems to have escaped many critics is that Aronofksy is not even a Christian so you can hardly come down on him for failing to tap into and promote someone elses religious worldviews.
 Moreover, in that Christian groups seem highly upset that Aronofsky has messed with what they regard as their story, they seem to neglect the fact that the story of Noah is a taproot that straddles Christendom, Judaism and Islam.

 In the end though, Noah is a mixed film.
 It is not the spectacular I expected.
 For a film with a $100 million+ budget, not too much of it shows up on screen we see little of the corrupt civilisation or of the big apocalyptic flood with cities being wiped away.
-The film does entertain with its images of big, bulky and awkward stone angels almost everything we expect an angel not to be and in particular the scenes where they are fighting off the tribes of Tubal-cain where Aronofsky seems to want to create an epic-sized battle, which proves somewhat entertaining you could easily imagine it as a sequence transplanted from one of Peter Jacksons Lord of the Rings films.
+The film does entertain with its images of big, bulky and awkward stone angels almost everything we expect an angel not to be and in particular the scenes where they are fighting off the tribes of Tubal-cain where Aronofsky seems to want to create an epic-sized battle you could easily imagine this as a sequence transplanted from one of Peter Jacksons Lord of the Rings films.

 I liked the way the character arc of the story was written, of Aronofskys determination to dig deep inside the issues of Noahs moral drive, the questions of whether he will murder his grandchild, of Hams indecision between the two camps.
 On the other hand, Russell Crowes glowering never makes for anything that goes beyond the writing of the character.
 The first half feels like a film stretching to be epical yet never quite fills the canvas it has chosen for itself, while the latter half deflates this to a peculiarly dour arkboard chamber drama that feels like it is awkwardly aching to grasp big moral issues but where Aronofsky and the actors never seem to find the emotional life of the material.
 In this regard, Aronofsky leaves Noah a strangely moribund film.
 The crucial difference is that I liked what Aronofsky was trying to bring to the legend but I never felt moved by it.